Miku-UI/manifesto/README.md

 > If you are using an ify-only-Device Configuration for building Miku UI , DO NOT RELEASE IT, FOR OWN USE ONLY.
 >
-> And please DO NOT Public your ify-only-Device Configuration, respect the origin author, plz.
+> And please DO NOT Public your ify-only-Device Configuration, respect the original author, plz.
 >
 > DO NOT RELEASE any build of Miku UI based on an ify-only-Device Configuration to any telegram channel or XDA Forum.
 >